Bryntysilio Hall

 Originally a small cottage called Braich y Gwynt, it was purchased in 1865 and was greatly enlarged, the work being completed in 1870.
 Occupied by the military in World War II the house was afterwards restored, but much reduced in size by Sydney Aston before being later sold to Walsall Schools Holiday Camp Trust as an outdoor education centre.

-Bryntysilio Outdoor Education Centre currently proves quality adventure education for schools across the UK.
+Bryntysilio Outdoor Education Centre currently proves quality outdoor & adventure education for schools across the UK.